0xpochita/SomMemo/README.md

 **SomMemo** is an on-chain digital will (surat wasiat digital) running on the Somnia blockchain.
 It allows users to designate a beneficiary and deposit assets — STT (native token), ERC-20 tokens, and ERC-721 NFTs — into a secure vault.
 If the user fails to check in before a self-defined deadline, all assets are automatically transferred to the beneficiary.

 No bots.
 No off-chain servers.
 No trusted third parties.
-The entire execution is handled natively by **Somnia Reactivity**.
+The entire execution is handled natively by **Somnia Reactivity** using a **Schedule (cron) subscription** — a one-off time-based trigger that fires exactly at the user's deadline, then self-destructs.
+One will = one subscription.
+No recurring gas waste, no manual cleanup.

 ---